dvoropaev/Adfi/README.md

 **ADFI** - Utility to search the network for devices using standard login / password for telnet access. <br/>
 **Current version:** 1.0 <br/>
+**Disclaimer:**
+this utility was created for educational purposes.
+The author does not bear responsibility for the damage caused by the user when using it.

 **Functionality, which is now:** <br/>
 - search with a binder login: admin password: admin. <br/>